grouparoo/app-example-porter/README.md

 vim .env # Fill in your server information; enable both WEB and WORKERS

 # Configure an internal forward from port 3000 (the app) to port 80
-# note - your enthernet interface may not be `ens4`, it may be something else.
+# Note: your ethernet interface may not be `ens4`, it may be something else.
 Run `ifconfig -a` to see your network interfaces
 sudo iptables -A INPUT -i ens4 -p tcp --dport 80 -j ACCEPT sudo iptables -A INPUT -i ens4 -p tcp --dport 3000 -j ACCEPT sudo iptables -A PREROUTING -t nat -i ens4 -p tcp --dport 80 -j REDIRECT --to-port 3000

 # install iptables-persistent to save your rules
-sudo apt-get install iptables-persistent -y
-# answer 'yes' to save your existing iptables rules
+sudo apt-get install iptables-persistent -y # answer 'yes' to save your existing iptables rules
 ```

 Notes on configuring your `.env` on the server:

 - Keep the `PORT=3000`.
 We've configured `iptables` to forward all traffic on port 80 to 3000 internally.
 This means our unprivileged app user can doesn't need to run the app as `sudo`.
   - The `WEB_URL` will be something like `WEB_URL=http://1.2.3.4`
-- For this example, we'll be making 2 processes which act as both web ann background workers (`WORKERS=10` and `WEB_SERVER=true`)
+- For this example, we'll be making a single process which acts as both web ann background workers (`WORKERS=10` and `WEB_SERVER=true`)
 - Use the values from the new Google Cloud services for `DATABASE_URL` and `REDIS_URL`

 Now, we'll use `pm2` to monitor and run the Grouparoo application: